Cardinals–Cubs rivalry: Notable personalities

 Many players have played for both teams, including Hall of Famer Rogers Hornsby, who holds several single season hitting records for both clubs.
 Notably, Hall of Famer Lou Brock was traded from the Cubs to the Cardinals early in his career for pitcher Ernie Broglio.
 This is widely considered one of the most one-sided trades in baseball history.
 Other Hall of Famers who played/managed with both clubs include Grover Cleveland Alexander, Clark Griffith, Burleigh Grimes, Bruce Sutter, Roger Bresnahan, Dizzy Dean, Dennis Eckersley, Rabbit Maranville, Hoyt Wilhelm, and Leo Durocher.

 Legendary announcer Harry Caray began his career in St. Louis, broadcasting on KMOX radio for 24 seasons, before moving to Chicago in 1971, announcing 11 seasons for the White Sox before moving to the North Side and becoming a staple of WGN radio and television broadcasts for the Cubs from 1982 until his death before the 1998 season.
+Grandson Chip Caray succeeded Harry on the Cubs' television broadcasts in 1998, serving in the role until 2005 to take the same job with the Atlanta Braves, joining father Skip Caray on the broadcast team.
+In 2023, Chip left the Braves to take over the play-by-play job with the Cardinals.

 The rivalry between the two clubs intensified following the hiring of Dusty Baker to manage the Cubs following in 2003.
 In 2002, when Baker was managing the San Francisco Giants, he and Cardinals manager Tony La Russa had run-ins during that year's National League Championship Series, with the animosity carrying over to Baker's tenure with the Cubs.
 According to Baker, part of the intensity stems from the close relationship of the two.
 "It's very intense...When you play 18 times against a team that's had a long-time rivalry, and my former manager and my former confidant, that just increases things."
 Baker played for La Russa in 1986 as a member of the Oakland Athletics.